-Third, we apply general equilibrium theory, in particular on Walrasian and fixed prices in exchange economies, to a new setting and derive predictions that can be empirically tested.
+Third, we apply general equilibrium theory, in particular on Walrasian and fixed prices in exchange economies, to a new setting and derive predictions that could be empirically tested.
 It is well known that non-Walrasian market allocations are generally not Pareto efficient.
 Moreover, it has been shown that such allocations typically do not even satisfy constrained efficiency, that is, there exist Pareto improving trades within the given, non-Walrasian price regime (Younés, 1975; Maskin and Tirole, 1984; Herings and Konovalov, 2009).
 We do not only show for the application of peer-to-peer platforms that this insight applies, but we characterize the inefficiency more specifically by showing how "too high" or "too low" prices prevent some simple Pareto improving trades.
 In comparison to Herings and Konovalov (2009), we make more simplifying assumptions on the utility functions of the market participants, but stay more general in terms of admitting boundary solutions and not imposing a particular rationing scheme.
-We think that in our application and in many others it is an important feature that a given participant need not buy all products that are in the market and that equal rationing is a very stylized assumption.
+We think that in our application and in many others it is an important feature that a given participant need not buy all products that are in the market.